samsquire/ideas3/README.md

 # 100. Idea Collection

-* **Puzzle fit** Software advertisements that run on your home infrastructure without installation to produce shopping based programming.
+* **Puzzle fitter** Software advertisements that contain code to install themselves and a fitter that works out how to integrate the software with your infrastructure.
+One click installation.
 * **Messenger bot to file** Configure a computer system by sending messages to bots rather than writing to files.
 So you would send a URL to untar to a bot, the bot would untar it, you would send a message to move the file to the right location.

 # Generating ideas